waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`connectivity_checker`:** Deleted due to redundancy with robust pathfinder.
 - **`find_closest_unseen_tile`:** Deleted on Turn 95731 due to flawed logic.
 - **`boulder_puzzle_solver` (Turn 95239-95310):** Created and refined to solve boulder puzzles, correcting multiple logic and crash bugs.

-## C. Future Development Ideas (Prioritized)
-- **Puzzle Orchestrator Agent:** Create an agent that can manage multi-step puzzles, like the ones in Victory Road.
-It would take the overall goal (e.g., 'open the northern barrier') and use my existing `boulder_puzzle_solver` and `gem_pathfinder` tools to generate and execute the full sequence of moves and pushes required.
-- **Pokedex Analysis (Review):** Overwatch noted potential overlap with the 'team_composition_advisor_agent'.
-Review existing agent's capabilities before creating a new one to avoid redundancy.
-- **Elixer Mechanic (Correction):** Elixers only restore PP, not HP.
-This was verified on Turn 96074 with CRAG in Victory Road 2F.